mlibrary/falafel/README.md

 # Falafel
-CSS to get you started with U-M Library typography, form elements, and colors.
+Base CSS to get you started with U-M Library typography, form elements, and colors.

 ## Preview